r3d91ll/Heuristic-Adaptive-Data-Extrapolation-System-HADES/HADES_Embedded_Model_Implementation_Plan.md

             metadata=json.dumps(document.get("metadata", {}))
         )

+        system_prompt = (
-        system_prompt = "You are an expert at identifying entities in text.
-Extract all named entities, concepts, and technical terms."
+            "You are an expert at identifying entities in text.
+Extract all named entities, concepts, and technical terms. " "For each entity, provide a unique name, entity type, and a list of atomic observations (discrete facts) about the entity. "
+            "Return the results as a properly formatted JSON array."
+        )

         response = self._call_ollama(prompt, system_prompt)